Water sensitive urban design

 An important part of WSUD is applying best practice stormwater management, which helps to maintain, protect and improve the health of our waterways.
-This is done by minimising the impacts of urbanisation on the natural water cycle.
+This is achieved by minimising the impacts of urbanisation on the natural water cycle.
 Left unmanaged, urban stormwater can pollute waterways, cause erosion, sedimentation and increase flooding.

 Brisbane City Plan 2014